Atarity/diy-synths/_posts/2025-03-30-picostepseq.md

 level: Intermediate
 ---

-RP2040 based sequencer made with CircuitPython.
+RP2040-based sequencer made with CircuitPython.
 In use, PicoStepSeq has two states: Play and Pause.
 It is designed so you never have to stop playing to edit and save/load a sequence.
 It has 8 sequence slots that can be edited and are persistently saved to flash.

 Other projects from Tod:
 - [Picotouch synth](https://github.com/todbot/picotouch_synth)